-SECTION 2 - The Board of Trustees of this Association shall consist of the President, Vice President, President-Elect, one (1) Immediate Past President, eleven (11) Trustees elected by the House of Delegates, Speaker of the House of Delegates (ex-officio, non-voting) (or the Vice Speaker of the House of Delegates, if the Speaker is not available), three (3) departmental chairmen (Chairman of the Department of Professional Affairs, Chairman of the Department of Public Affairs and Chairman of the Department of Development and Liaison), one (1) New Physician Trustee, one (1) intern/resident/fellow trustee, and one (1) student member trustee.
+SECTION 2 - The Board of Trustees of this Association shall consist of the President, Vice President, President-Elect, one (1) Immediate Past President, nine (9) Trustees elected by the membership, three (3) departmental chairmen (Chairman of the Department of Professional Affairs, Chairman of the Department of Public Affairs and Chairman of the Department of Development and Liaison), one (1) New Physician Trustee, one (1) Intern/Resident/Fellow Trustee, and one (1) Student Trustee.
 Past Presidents shall serve on the Board of Trustees for one (1) year.
 For all Trustees, with the exception of the President, President-elect, Vice President, and the Past President, the aggregate terms of office of Trustees shall be limited to nine (9) years with the exception that a Trustee may complete the term in which nine (9) years or more of service is completed.
 Board members must be voting members of this Association in good standing.
-Each year, three (3) Trustee members, (exclusive of the student member trustee and intern/resident/fellow trustee) shall be elected by the House of Delegates to serve three (3) year terms or until their successors are elected and installed; and in the same manner of election, vacancies shall be filled to complete unexpired terms.
-The New Physician trustee must be in practice less than 5 years to be eligible for this position.
-Every other year, one (1) New Physician Trustee member (exclusive of the student member trustee and intern/resident/fellow trustee) shall be elected by the House of Delegates to serve a single two (2) year term or until their successor is elected and installed; and in the same manner of election, vacancies shall be filled to complete unexpired terms.
-The nominee for the student trustee and the intern/resident/fellow trustee shall be from a member of the student/intern/resident/fellow committee.
-Nominees for the intern/resident/fellow trustee may be self-nominated, nominated by other interns/residents/fellows or by any member of the Board of Trustees, with the selection finalized by the Board of Trustees.
-The nominations shall be subject to confirmation by the Board of Trustees.
-The student member trustee and the intern/resident/fellow member trustee shall serve a one-year term or until a successor is confirmed and installed; and in the same manner of confirmation, a vacancy shall be filled to complete an unexpired term.
+Each year, three (3) Trustee members, (exclusive of the Student Trustee and Intern/Resident/Fellow Trustee) shall be elected by the membership to serve three (3) year terms or until their successors are elected and installed; and in the same manner of election, vacancies shall be filled to complete unexpired terms.
+The New Physician Trustee must be in practice less than five (5) years to be eligible for this position.
+Every other year, one (1) New Physician Trustee member (exclusive of the Student Trustee and Intern/Resident/Fellow trustee) shall be elected by the membership to serve a single two (2) year term or until their successor is elected and installed; and in the same manner of election, vacancies shall be filled to complete unexpired terms.
+The nominees for the Student Trustee and the Intern/Resident/Fellow Trustee shall be selected from the membership of the Student/Intern/Resident/Fellow Committee and shall be nominated by the membership of that Committee, with the nominee's subject to confirmation by the Board of Trustees.
+The Student Trustee and the Intern/Resident/Fellow Trustee shall serve a one-year term or until a successor is confirmed and installed; and in the same manner of confirmation, a vacancy shall be filled to complete an unexpired term.